gbdev/gb-asm-tutorial/src/part1/tracing.md

 ## Stepping

-When pausing execution, the debugger will automatically focus on the instruction the CPU is about to execute, as indicated by the line highlighted in grey.
+When pausing execution, the debugger will automatically focus on the instruction the CPU is about to execute, as indicated by the line highlighted in blue.
 ![Screenshot of the debugger showing that the highlighted line corresponds to PC](../assets/img/pc.png)

 ::: tip:ℹ️